Hoube14/Alectiv-swopti-prototype/README.md

 ## What I Would Improve in the future

 ### Future Improvements
-- Complete the embeddable widget implementation
-- Add precsription input with form validation
+- Add prescription input with form validation
 - Implement persistent cart (localStorage or probably database)
 - Improve mobile responsiveness
 - Better styling